news-sentiment/news-sentiment-stratosphere/README.md

 [![Build Status](https://travis-ci.org/news-sentiment/news-sentiment-stratosphere.svg)](https://travis-ci.org/news-sentiment/news-sentiment-stratosphere)

 # Sentiment Analysis on Newspapers
-Developement of a newspaper sentiment analyzer in Stratosphere (now Apache Flink)
+Developement of a newspaper sentiment analyzer in Stratosphere (now Apache Flink: https://flink.apache.org/)

 ## Summary
 The news-sentiment project includes analyzing big data with technologies of distributed data processing.
 The requirement was to use techniques of data mining in a distributed data processing framework such as “Hadoop”, “Stratosphere”, "Pig".
 So we choosed a project which was about classification, topic detection and sentiment analysis.
 The main question of the project is “which newspaper supports a particular party?”.